 In poetry, we seek arresting and original imagery, sound-play, and meaningful line breaks.
-We want poetry that is not only personal, but also touches something bigger than the individual life of the poet; in other words, not cathartic poetry or diary-entries-with-line-breaks, but poetry that speaks to the human condition.
+We want poetry that is not only personal, but also touches something bigger than the individual life of the poet; in other words, poetry that speaks to the human condition.

-In prose, we seek stories that are not merely competently written, but that elicit an emotional response.
+In prose, we seek stories that elicit an emotional response.
 We receive many stories that are well-written, but if they do not also have resonance, they are not yet ready for publication.

 What you can submit:

-FICTION: Short stories up to 4,000 words.
-Submit up to two stories per reading period.
+FICTION: Short stories up to 5,000 words.
+Submit only one story per reading period.

 For advice about formatting and preferred styles, please read this page.
 While some of the advice here is specific to use at TWR, there is also good information about typical typesetting rules and grammar.
 You can improve your chances of acceptance by carefully following our suggestions.

 The Worcester Review reserves First Publication Rights for all submissions chosen for publication.
 Payment will be two copies upon publication and (when budget allows) a small honorarium.
 Because we are slow to respond, we encourage simultaneous submissions.
 Please promptly withdraw any submissions that find homes elsewhere.